Pipe Installation in District Heating

 Numerous pipelines and cables run underground, to which defined minimum clearances must be maintained.
 Typical values according to applicable standards:

-Before the start of construction, utility location information must be obtained.
-The actual position of existing utilities is ideally verified on site by means of trial trenches.
+Utility location information must be obtained before construction starts, and the actual position of existing lines is best verified on site with trial trenches.

 Common Installation Situations